Ground cherries are very easy to grow in home vegetable gardens.

 This is one of the reasons that children find the fruits so interesting!

-I remember the first time I saw ground cherries growing in my aunt's garden.
+I remember the first time I saw this interesting plant growing in my aunt's garden.
 I was amazed and thrilled with the little papery husks covering the warm sweet fruit inside.

 Tomatillos resemble the beautiful orange Chinese lantern plant which is a close relative.